Prison cell: Prison cells in the UK

 In the United Kingdom, cells in a police station are the responsibility of the custody sergeant, who also logs each detainee and allocates him or her an available cell.
 Custody sergeants also ensure cells are clean and as germ-free as possible, in accordance with the Human Rights Act of 1998.

 Prison cells in the US

 In the United States, the standard cell is equipped with either a ledge or a steel bedstead that holds a mattress.
 A one-piece sink/toilet constructed of welded, putatively stainless steel is also provided.
 Bars typify older jails, while newer ones have doors that typically feature a small safety glass window and, often, a metal flap that can be opened to serve meals.

-A limited number of United States prisons offer upgrades.
-Costing around $100 a night, these cells are considered cleaner and quieter, and some of them offer extra facilities.
+A limited number of prisons in Southern California offer upgrades.
+Costing around $100 a night, these cells are considered cleaner and quieter, and some of them offer extra facilities and\or privileges.